SemEval/SemEval2025/schedule.md

   - CCNU at SemEval-2025 Task 8: Enhancing Question Answering on Tabular Data with Two-Stage Corrections
   - SALT 🧂 at SemEval-2025 Task 2: A SQL-based Approach for LLM-Free Entity-Aware-Translation
   - QMUL at SemEval-2025 Task 11: Explicit Emotion Detection with EmoLex, Feature Engineering, and Threshold-Optimized Multi-Label Classification
-  - Team INSAntive at SemEval-2025 Task 10: Hierarchical Text Classification using BERT
   - SmurfCat at SemEval-2025 Task 3: Bridging External Knowledge and Model Uncertainty for Enhanced Hallucination Detection
   - ipezoTU at SemEval-2025 Task 7: Hybrid Ensemble Retrieval for Multilingual Fact-Checking
   - ATLANTIS at SemEval-2025 Task 3: Detecting Hallucinated Text Spans in Question Answering